issue2k/DjangoDrupalPasswordHasher/README.md

 Django-Drupal Password Hasher is a simple package created to hash Drupal 7 passwords with the prefix 'drupal'

+Note: Django uses the first entry in the PASSWORD_HASHERS section of your settings file for user authentication by default.
+If you have other password hashers but want to use this one, make sure it is the first entry in the list.

 ## Installation

 In your virtualenv